House Prices, Expectations, and Time-Varying Fundamentals

-This paper employs a standard asset pricing model with power-utility to derive theoretical volatility measures for the price-dividend ratio and the real equity return in a setting that allows for varying degrees of investor information about future dividends.
-For reasonable levels of risk aversion, we show that the model can match the observed volatility in long-run U.S. data if investors can accurately foresee future dividends.
+This paper employs a standard asset pricing model to derive theoretical volatility measures for the price-dividend ratio, the real equity return, and the equity premium in a setting that allows for varying degrees of investor information about future dividends.
+For reasonable levels of risk aversion, we show that the model can match the observed volatility in long-run U.S. stock market data if investors can accurately foresee future dividends.
 The variance of the model price-dividend ratio increases monotonically with investor information about future dividends whereas the relationship between equity return variance and information is non-monotonic.
-Finally, we derive a theoretical variance decomposition for the fundamental price-dividend ratio and show that it differs in important ways from the data.
-Specifically, even though the model can account for observed stock market volatility, it does so by generating an implausibly volatile risk-free rate combined with an insufficiently predictable excess return on equity.
+We also derive a theoretical variance decomposition for the fundamental price-dividend ratio and show that it differs in important ways from the data.
+Specifically, even though the model can account for observed stock market volatility, it does so by generating an implausibly volatile risk-free rate combined with an insufficiently predictable equity premium.

 Learning About a Shift in Trend Output: Implications for Monetary Policy and Inflation

 2000-16 | December 2000